 As part of the business relationship with the credit union, we are required by law to identify you for example, if you are opening a new membership or opening a new account within an existing membership or adding a new signing authority to an existing account.
 Anti-money laundering legislation require us to cite and record details of certain documents (i.e. photographic and non- photographic documents) in order to comply with the standards set under those laws.

 We do not collect, use or disclose sensitive personal information (i.e. race, ethnic origin, religious beliefs, criminal records) about you unless it is necessary to provide you with a product or service and we have your consent or, unless we are legally required to collect, use or disclose that information.
-We are required by law to determine whether we have members who are politically exposed foreign persons and comply with certain legal requirements.
+We are required by law to determine whether we have members who are politically exposed persons or Head of International Organizations (HIO) and comply with certain legal requirements.
 More information is available at the website www.fintrac.gc.ca.

 We do limit the collection, use, retention and disclosure of information about members to what we need to know.

 We collect most personal information directly from you.
 For example, your personal information will be collected when you apply for membership, open a new account, fill in an application form, deal with us over the telephone, send us a letter or email, use our website, respond to a survey or when you visit us in person.

 We may also need to collect personal information from other organizations such as credit reporting agencies, other financial institutions and from the references you authorize us to contact.

 We will tell you the purposes for which we intend to use your personal information.